PROVINCE OF MANITOBA HAS OFFICIALLY DECLARED A STATE OF EMERGENCY IN RESPONSE TO COVID-19. Please click the link below for full details.

 Please click the link below for information being released from the Province of Manitoba with respect to COVID-19

-Public health officials advise no new cases of COVID-19 have been identified as of 9:30 a.m. today.
-The total number of lab-confirmed positive and probable positive cases in Manitoba is 290.
+Public health officials advise the current five-day COVID-19 test positivity rate is 1.78 per cent.
+Thirty-eight new cases of the virus have been identified as of 9:30 a.m. today.
+In addition, four other cases have been removed from the list.
+This brings the total number of lab-confirmed positive and probable positive cases in Manitoba to 731.

 The data also shows:

-- one individual is currently hospitalized, with no individuals in intensive care;
+- 11 current hospitalizations, with three individuals in intensive care;

-- the number of deaths due to COVID-19 remains at seven.
+- the number of deaths due to COVID-19 is nine.